real-logic/benchmarks/README.md

 To run the Java benchmarks execute the Gradle script in the base directory.

     $ ./gradlew

     $ ./gradlew runJavaBenchmarks

+or just the Aeron benchmarks

+    $ ./gradlew runAeronJavaBenchmarks

 ## C++ Benchmarks